AnirudhaRamesh/anirudharamesh.github.io/_pages/about.md

 Always excited to discuss, learn, and help out!
 Please reach out via email.

-On the job market, starting Fall 2023.
+On the market for full-time roles, starting Fall 2023.